reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 ```

 To access the `div_for` helper method used above, we need to add the `record_tag_helper` gem to our Gemfile.
-Open `Gemfile` and add the following in line 18:
+Open `Gemfile` and add the following line anywhere in the file:
 `gem 'record_tag_helper', '~> 1.0'`

 Whenever you make changes to your Gemfile, you need to run a `bundle install` so go back to your terminal and stop the server.